The images of Miguel Pro's death were "one of the first modern attempts to use media images to manipulate public opinion for antireligious purposes."

 The Cristero War was the result of the brutal anti-Catholic persecution perpetrated by the Mexican government of the early 20th century.

 Among the great testimonies of faith from this epoch we find the well-known martyrdom of the Jesuit priest, Miguel Agustín Pro, who was shot without any trial, simply for the “crime” of being Catholic.
+Addressing his executioners, he offered these powerful last words:

 In addition to assassinating him, the government wanted to ensure that his execution would humiliate him and that it would serve to dissuade, discourage and frighten other Catholics.
 They did not expect that his martyrdom would in fact have just the opposite effect.